cdluminate/ProdL/VIU/smanual.md

 ### 2.1.
 Storage Area

-1. maintenance team: "These servers are not running RAID.
-So any data stored on these servers is at risk of sudden irreversible loss."
+1. These servers are not running RAID.
+Our `/data` directory is currently a temporary storage area based on a single U2 NVME SSD.
+So any data stored on these servers is at risk of sudden irreversible loss.
-The NVME disks are simply combined into a large volume group (8TB), which looks like a RAID0 setup. (a single broken disk could render the whole storage pool inaccessible).
 **Keep it in mind: properly and regularly backup your important data.**

-2. maintenance team: "These servers have been configured with two different storage areas. `/home` should be used minimally. `/data` is a higher performing file system, and any data that needs to be processed should reside here.
+2. These servers have been configured with two different storage areas.
+`/home` should be used minimally. `/data` is a higher performing file system, and any data that needs to be processed should reside here.
 `/home` only has 100GB space (although resizable), so please really don't put datasets and bulky files here.
+In the worse case, attempts to login to the server may fail due to "no enough space left in /home".

 ### 2.2.
 Coordination